Effective Change Management Process: 9 Essential Steps

 How do you maintain changes long-term?

-While project management focuses on tasks, timelines, and deliverables, change management concentrates on the people side of change.
-Project management ensures things get done right, while change management ensures people adopt and embrace the change.
-Both are needed for successful transformation, but they serve different purposes.
+Project management makes sure things are done right, while change management makes sure people actually adopt and commit to the change.
+Both are essential to transformation, but they serve different purposes.